2017 Fuso eCanterEnlarge Photo

 This week Daimler, which owns the Mercedes-Benz and Smart car brands as well as the Freightliner and Western Star truck brands, revealed the production-ready Fuso eCanter electric truck.

-The first few hundred examples of the truck will be delivered starting this year in the United States, Europe, and Japan.
+The first few hundred examples of the light-duty truck will be delivered starting this year in the United States, Europe, and Japan.
 Large-scale production is scheduled to commence in 2019, according to Daimler.

 The automaker also announced its first major customer for the eCanter: UPS.
 The global shipping and logistics company will take delivery of a handful of eCanter trucks and add them to its New York City fleet.
 Both Daimler and UPS believe the trucks will play a major part in curbing emissions and noise pollution in the major city.

 Additionally, Daimler will deliver a fleet of eCanter trucks to a handful of non-profit organizations in New York City as well, including the New York Botanical Garden, Habitat for Humanity New York City.

 The eCanter is powered by six lithium-ion battery packs, each producing 13.8-kilowatt-hours.
 Daimler says the trucks will go 62 miles on a full charge, making them suitable for short city jaunts only.
 The trucks can also carry up to three and a half tons of cargo.
 Daimler has also shown concepts of longer range electric trucks destined for production later this decade.